rsg73626/essential-developer-mentoring-sample-project/README.md

 - The manner the requests were implemented.
 - The communication of the views and its cells and controller for the HomeView.
 - The lack of tests.

+## Mentoring II

+- The current architecture of the project.
+- The wished architecture.
+- How to achive the wished architecture?
+- How to connect the different modules with the main module to reduce the interdependency and improve the modularity?